lsst-pst/pstn-051/Cheat_Sheet.md

 **Family Summaries**

 A high level description of the families of simulations investigated in the SCOC report.
 They are listed here in the order described in the SCOC report.
+Unless otherwise noted:
+* Visits are always 1x30s long (not 2x15s).
+These 1x30s simulations achieve about 2.2M visits over 10 years.
+* Pairs of visits in each night are in two filters as follows: u-g, u-r, g-r, r-i, i-z, z-y or y-y.
+Pairs are scheduled for approximately 22 minutes separation.
+Almost every visit in gri has another visit within 50 minutes.
+* The survey footprint is the standard baseline footprint, with 18K square degrees in the WFD reaching from -62 to +2 degrees (excluding the galactic plane), and additional coverage for the North Ecliptic Spur (NES), the Galactic Plane (GP) and South Celestial Pole (SCP).
+Five DD fields are included, with the fifth field being composed of two pointings covering the Euclid Deep Field - South (EDF-S), devoting 5% of the total survey time to DD fields.

+Family Details:

 * [u_pairs](https://epyc.astro.washington.edu/~lynnej/opsim_downloads/fbs_1.4/u_pairs/)
 A family where we varied how *u* band visits were paired with other filters, pairing *u* with *g* or *r* band filters (previous simulations had taken *u* in singletons or only paired with *u* itself).
 We also varied the number of visits in *u* band and when the *u* band was loaded in or out of the camera.
 The takeaway from this family was that we should pair *u* with *g* or *r* (instead of taking single images) and we should load the filter in/out of the camera at 40% lunar illumation (about new moon +/- 6 nights).